 We’ve been to Moraine Lake in Banff National Park numerous times and it’s beautiful in every season and all types of weather.
 The color of the water is unreal and is even more mesmerizing in person.

-Lake Moraine is one of the most photographed areas in all of Canada!
+Moraine Lake is one of the most photographed lakes in all of Canada.
 It’s situated in the Valley of the Ten Peaks in the Lake Louise area of Banff National Park.
-The scenery is absolutely incredible, and the color of the lake is more vibrant than any other glacier fed lake I’ve seen!
-Depending on the time of day you’re there, the lake varies from a glacier blue to a glacial aqua in color, either way it’s stunning!
+The scenery is absolutely incredible, and the color of the lake is more vibrant than any other glacier fed lake I’ve seen.
+Depending on the time of day you’re there, the lake varies from a glacial blue to a glacial aqua in color, either way it’s stunning!

 Several great hikes take off from this area, but beware that it’s required to have at least 4 people on most of these trails because there is often lots of bears in the area.
 Most people wait for additional parties to come along, and ask to join their group if they’re lacking the right amount of people.

 If you’re not into hiking, the scenery is still remarkable from the parking lot.
 There is a small hill of rocks that most people climb called the Rockpile Trail, it’s 300 meters long and it only gains 79 feet of elevation.
 From the top of the rock pile, Lake Moraine stretches away from you to the end of the Valley of Ten Peaks.

 Update: I uploaded new photos and tips to this post as of June 20, 2017.
 The original photos on this post were on an old cropped sensor 12 megapixel camera, and I was so excited to take my new camera set up to Moraine Lake and try to do it some justice!